 Artificial intelligence (AI) has been on booming in recent years and months, and many are concerned about what it could mean for Hollywood.
 That being said, AI has long since arrived – most of us just didn’t know it yet.
-With the Writer’s Guild of America on strike, discussions regarding its future in the entertainment industry are becoming more and more pressing.
+With the Writer’s Guild of America (WGA) having spent the summer on strike, discussions regarding its future in the entertainment industry are becoming much more pressing.

 AI is already being used in Hollywood

 If you thought AI wasn’t already being used in Hollywood, think again.
 It’s actually being used in many different ways, largely off-screen.
 For example, without audiences even knowing, AI was a major component of an installment of Star Wars, one of the most popular franchises ever.

 Since 1977, actor James Earl Jones has voiced the globally recognized supervillain, Darth Vader.
 However, now in his 90s, he’s ready to take a step back from working altogether.
 Clearly, this could’ve proved problematic for the future of the franchise.
 However, Jones signed over the rights to his archival voice work to Respeecher.
 The company used sound bites from his previous works to leverage AI technology and recreate the sound of his voice without his physical presence.

 This form of AI was featured in Obi-Wan Kenobi (2022), which is why Darth Vader may have sounded more like his 1977 self than in more recent films.

 Tom Hanks shares his take on the future of AI

 Celebrities are keenly aware that there could be an AI version of themselves in the future – and this includes Tom Hanks.
 On an episode of The Adam Buxton Podcast, the actor talked about the possibility of him remaining on-screen after death through the use of AI.